Dr. Kelley Gebhardt

 Dr. Jennifer Wiegel

 Hobbies: In her spare time, Dr. Wiegel enjoys spending time with her husband, Fredric.
-Together, they enjoy movie-going at the Graham Cinema, traveling to new and exciting places, and playing board games with friends.
+Together, they enjoy movie-going, traveling to new and exciting places, and solving escape rooms.
 Fun-fact about Dr. Wiegel: She has been to all 50 states and to 23 countries and counting!
-Dr. Wiegel also enjoys watching funny cat videos on YouTube.
+Dr. Wiegel also enjoys spending time outdoors and cross-stitching.

-Pets: Dr. Wiegel and her husband share their home with five feline companions – Smokey Jo, Carolina Jane, Sergeant Boots, Marigold Marie, and Dahlia Rose.
-Her ideal afternoon includes a nap on the couch surrounded by her cuddly kitties!
+Pets: Dr. Wiegel and her husband share their home with four feline companions – Smokey Jo, Carolina Jane, Sergeant Boots, and Marigold Marie.

 We are always ready to help!

 Scroll down for our contact information.
 Our experienced emergency veterinary team is here for your pet’s needs.